Smeet97Kathiria/Smeet97Kathiria/README.md

 <!--   <h3> I'm from India living in USA.</h3> -->
 </p>

- - 🥀 Able to develop advanced data engineering pipelines using Spark with AWS, Airflow, Redshift, Hadoop, Hive, AWS Glue, Pig, Sqoop, Snowflake and much more.
+ - 🥀 Able to develop advanced data engineering pipelines using Spark, AWS, Airflow, Redshift, Hadoop, Hive, AWS Glue, Pig, Sqoop, Kafka and much more.

 <!--  - 🏎  F1 FanBoi, Its going to be a dirty race.😼 -->